kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 ![Trumpet teacher and Gloria receptionist](../../content/images/fake-accounts/Screenshot 2024-11-13 at 20.29.36.png)

-- Possibly a close relation to the [third man of the set](vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of); school receptionist an ideal job.
+- Possibly a close relation to the [third man of the conservatory's switcheroo porn-gang](vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of); school receptionist an ideal job.

 ### Ana Requena